archivesspace/archivesspace/plugins/README.md

     plugins/local/frontend/views/site/_branding.html.erb

-Files such as images, stylesheets and PDFs can be made available as a static resources by placing them in an `assets` directory under an enabled plug-in.
+Files such as images, stylesheets and PDFs can be made available as static resources by placing them in an `assets` directory under an enabled plug-in.
 For example, the following file:

     plugins/local/frontend/assets/my_logo.png

-Will be availble via the following URL:
+Will be available via the following URL:

     http://your.frontend.domain.and:port/assets/my_logo.png